Kinematic detections of protoplanets: a Doppler-flip in the disk of HD100546: Conclusion

 \section{Conclusion}

 In an effort to indirectly detect embedded protoplanets using their imprint on planet-disk interactions, we have designed a technique to subtract the axially symmetric flow, or rotation curve, from velocity centroid maps.
-Our goal was to pick-up protoplanets from the expected Doppler-flip along the spiral wakes.
+Our goal was to pick-up protoplanets using the expected Doppler-flip along the spiral wakes.
 Applications require long-baseline and deep ALMA data.
-The case of HD\,163296, where a protoplanet has previously been proposed based on disk kinematics, yielded a negative result.
+The case of HD\,163296, where a protoplanet has previously been proposed based on disk kinematics, yielded a negative result, limited by the measurement accuracy.
 Any Doppler-flip in $^{12}$CO at the predicted planet location is less than 0.05\,km\,s$^{-1}$ (at 3$\sigma$).
-Likewise in HD\,97048, although these $^{13}$CO data seemed more biased.
-However, an application to the $^{12}$CO data in HD\,100546 from paper\,I yielded a very conspicuous Doppler-flip, whose properties match the expectations for planet-disk interactions in morphology and sign.
-However, its coincidence with the continuum ring is suggestive of gaseous flows around dense dust concentrations, as around an air-foil.
-A more definitive interpretation of the HD\,100546 flip requires 3D gas+dust hydrodynamic simulations of a migrating giant.
+Likewise in HD\,97048, although these $^{13}$CO data may require a more refined averaging procedure.
+However, an application to the $^{12}$CO data in HD\,100546 from paper\,I yielded a very conspicuous Doppler-flip, whose properties match the expectations for a spiral wake in planet-disk interactions in extension and in velocity sign, but not in pitch-angle.
+Its coincidence with a fine ridge crossing a shallow groove inside the continuum ring suggest a complex dynamical scenario, and should inspire dedicated 3D gas+dust hydrodynamic simulations.

 \acknowledgments